jacobkap/ucrbook/docs/06_shr.md

 #### Age

 This data includes the age (in years) for each victim and each offender.
 For those under one years old, it also breaks this down into those from birth to six days old "including abandoned infant" and those seven days old to 364 days old.
-So there's a bit more info on baby murders.
+So there's a bit more info on murders of babies.
 It also maxes out the age at 99 so for victims or offenders older than that we don't get their exact age, just text that says "99 years or older" (which I turn to the number 99 in the figures below).

-Figure \@ref(fig:shrOffenderAge) shows the percent of murders from  where the first offender in the case is of each age from 0-99.
+Figure \@ref(fig:shrOffenderAge) shows the percent of homicides from  where the first offender in the case is of each age from 0-99.
 Offenders with unknown ages are excluded from this graph and make up about 27% of cases.
 The average (mean) age is 30.9 years old (shown in orange) which is due to a long right tail; the median age is 28 years old.
 If you look closely at the left side of the graph you can see that there are some very young offenders, with at least one offender for each year of age from 0 to 10 included in the data.
 It's not clear from this alone that these ages are a data entry error.
-While a two-year-old certainly couldn't murder someone, the data does include deaths caused by "children playing with gun" (homicide circumstances will be discussed in Section \@ref(circumstance)) so these ages could potentially be correct.
+While a two-year-old certainly couldn't kill someone, the data does include deaths caused by "children playing with gun" (homicide circumstances will be discussed in Section \@ref(circumstance)) so these ages could potentially be correct.

 If you're familiar with the age-crime curve in criminology - which basically says crime peaks in late teen years then falls dramatically - this shows that exact curve, though is older and doesn't decline as the offender ages as quickly as we see with less serious crimes.